tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 ## Recovery

-On open, every `NNNNNNN.log` still present is replayed in generation order.
+On open, every `NNNNNNNNNNNN.log` still present is replayed in generation order.
 Each becomes a sealed memtable in the queue, and a fresh active memtable is installed above them, so the recovered state has exactly the shape a running database has.
 The recovered generations are then flushed normally.